History

 -

-Mass education materials published in Hong Kong and in Mainland China, particularly Shanghai, in the years 1947-1954.
-These cartoon books, pamphlets, postcards and magazines, on topics such as foreign threats to Chinese security, Chinese relations with the Soviet Union, industrial and agricultural production, and marriage reform, were produced by both Kuomintang (Nationalist) and Gongchantang (Communist) supporters. -
+Mass education materials published in Hong Kong and mainland China, particularly Shanghai, between 1947 and 1954.
+These cartoon books, pamphlets, postcards, and magazines—covering topics like foreign threats, Sino-Soviet relations, production campaigns, and marriage reform—were produced by both Kuomintang (Nationalist) and Gongchantang (Communist) supporters.